holodeck-b2b/hb2b-as2/README.md

 ## Installation
 ### Prerequisites
 This extension requires that you have already deployed a Holodeck B2B version 4.0 or later.
+You will also need the Bouncy Castle security libraries for processing S/MIME.
+Download these libraries from Maven Central and copy them to the `lib` directory of the Holodeck B2B instance.
+Please note that the libraries you download must have the same version number as the one already installed in the Holodeck B2B instance (check the `bcprov-jdk15on` file).
+You need to install both the [bcmail](http://repo2.maven.org/maven2/org/bouncycastle/bcmail-jdk15on) and [bcpkix](http://repo2.maven.org/maven2/org/bouncycastle/bcpkix-jdk15on) library.

 ### Set up
 To add this extension to a Holodeck B2B instance follow these six steps.
 Please note that you cannot install the extension in a running Holodeck B2B instance.
 1. Build the extension or download the latest release package.
 You should now have the `holodeck-as2-«version».jar` and `holodeck-as2-msh.aar` files available.
 2. Copy the jar file to the `lib` directory of the Holodeck B2B instance and copy the aar file to the `repository/services` directory.
-3. In `conf/axis2.xml` change the implementation class for both the _http_ and _https_ `transportSender` to _org.holodeckb2b.as2.axis2.http.AS2EnabledListener_
+3. In `conf/axis2.xml` change the implementation class for both the _http_ and _https_ `transportReceiver` to _org.holodeckb2b.as2.axis2.http.AS2EnabledListener_
 4. In `conf/holodeckb2b.xml` change the value for the _PModeValidator_ parameter to _org.holodeckb2b.as2.PModeValidator_.
 Note that this parameter is not used by defauult and you therefore may need to uncomment this element.
 5. In the `conf/workers.xml` file change the implementation class for the _senderWorker_ to _org.holodeckb2b.as2.AS2EnabledSenderWorker_.
 6. Change the logging configuration to keep logging the same as default by adding the following child element to `Loggers` in `conf/log4j2.xml`: